TheOneAbis/DirectX11_Engine/DX11-engine/README.md

 # A Brief Documentation on the Mirror (Portal) Rendering algorithm

 Note: In this documentation I refer to portals as “mirrors” because in my head, portals are round, and here they're square and look more like mirrors.
+Of course they aren't actually mirrors, hence "magic mirrors".

 ## How to Think About Mirrors